-The (partial) regularity theory for any almost minimizer $H \in {\cal{G}}$ within some smooth ambient manifold $M^{n+1}$ says that $H$ is smooth except for a singular set $\Sigma_H$ that has Hausdorff codimension $\ge 8$ relative to $M^{n+1}$, cf.\cite{F}, \cite[Ch.11]{Gi}.
+The (partial) regularity theory for any almost minimizer $H \in {\cal{G}}$ within some smooth ambient manifold $M^{n+1}$ says that $H$ is smooth except for a singular set $\Sigma_H$ that has Hausdorff codimension $\ge 8$ relative to $M^{n+1}$, cf.~\cite{F}, \cite[Ch.\,11]{Gi}.
 We extend this estimate to the singular set of $(H,d_{\sima})$.
 However, this is \emph{not} an obvious application of Federer's estimate for $(H,d_H)$ cf. Remark \ref{sma} below.
 We rather imitate Federer's argument in the class of minimal factor geometries.